exercism/csharp/exercises/practice/grains/.approaches/introduction.md

 # Introduction

-There are several idiomatic approaches to solve Grains.
+There are various idiomatic approaches to solve Grains.
+A basic approach can use `Math.Pow` to calculate the number on grains on a square.
+Or bit-shifting can be used.

 ## Approach: `Math.Pow`